 GREAT DIXTER, Northiam, Rye, East Sussex, UK

 I really knew nothing about Great Dixter before we paid a visit at the end of our UK trip.
-I did have a small notation in my ‘little black book’ with a star beside it (which means ‘try and do if possible’) so I had seen something about it somewhere, but I wasn’t sure where or why?
+I did have a small notation in my ‘little black travelling diary’ with a star beside it (which means in my shorthand ‘try and do if possible’) so I had seen something about it somewhere, but I wasn’t sure where or why?

 Well!
 What an absolute joy.
 My husband Michael is not a gardener ( but he knows a good thing when he sees it!!) and as soon as we walked in through the gate his jaw dropped open (mine was already on the ground) as he was exclaiming “oh my god” (along with a coach-load of French gardeners who had come for the day across the Channel – one of the joys and curses of being in Europe)